Quality Audio is Essential

 3. Next, How are they recording sound?
 If they are connecting a 3.5mm headphone jack into a DSLR, you’re already losing a lot of depth in your audio.
 Typically you’ll want a camera that has good enough preamps like a cinema camera that it accepts XLR inputs.
 If not, they should record to an external audio device by a reputable brand, like Sound Devices, Tascam, or Zoom.

-4. Least but certainly not least: are they recording redundant audio?
+4. Last but certainly not least: are they recording redundant audio?
 This is an industry standard term, so if your videographer doesn’t know what that is… run.
 Redundant audio is super important not only as a failsafe but as an essential option in the edit phase.
 No one wants to reshoot because of bad audio, so having 2 sources of audio is a must.
 Most skilled crews will have a lavalier, concealed or not, as well as a boom mic.
 Having these two sources have saved me in so many projects.
 The boom mic is usually resistant to wind, but will pick up external noises, and the lavalier is the exact opposite.
 It can pick up on wind, plosives, and jewelry sounds, but oftentimes won’t pick up on sounds nearby (like cars or airplanes).
 When having the option between the two in the edit phase, I often switch between them depending on the environment, as it’s not always 100% under our control what sounds we’ll have to deal with.

 I’ll also say, none of these tips matter if your editor doesn’t know how to mix sound properly.
 If all the recording was done right but your editor doesn’t know how to EQ your vocals with the background music, it’s all a wash.
 So make sure to check the portfolio of your videographer.
 If it’s ever hard to discern what the presenter is saying because of music too loud, sound effects too aggressive, or if it sounds like absolute garbage in the first place, you’re not the only one who will notice.
-You know what to do.
-Run!

 Comments are closed.